querkmachine/FSFrontEndDocs/concepts/user-experience.md

 Perhaps an oversimplification, but basically means that **something should be designed for the specific task it fulfils**.

-In website design this is considered from a visual perspective; Links and buttons should look like they can be clicked, for example.
-This can be with the application of skeuomorphism, for example, having a credit card details form visually resemble a credit card.
+In website design this is considered from a visual perspective; links and buttons should look like they can be clicked, for example.
+This can be made easier with the application of skeuomorphic principles, for example, having a credit card details form visually resemble a credit card.

 ### Mapping